noah/rupod/README.md

-rupod is:
+rupod
-        A ruby CLI ipod manger with a gnupod backend
+  - A ruby CLI ipod manger with a gnupod backend

+dependencies
+  - gnupod
+  - ruby